Niue Budget Itinerary: 7 Days

 7-Day Budget Itinerary for Niue

 One week in Niue gives budget travellers enough time to explore Niue’s top free attractions, from stunning chasms to crystal clear snorkelling spots, as well as one of Niue’s amazing tours that you might want to treat yourself to.
-This Niue budget itinerary for 7 days is for the backpacker that wants to explore, see and do as much as possible while spending as little as possible.
-For a more relaxed itinerary, see What to Do for 7 Days in Niue on a Budget.
+This Niue budget itinerary for seven days is for the backpacker that wants to explore, see and do as much as possible while spending as little as possible.
+For a more relaxed itinerary, however, scroll to the bottom of this article where we feature an alternative one-week itinerary for budget travellers.

-Note that this Niue budget 7-day itinerary has some activities that are only available on particular days of the week.
+Note that this Niue budget and backpacking seven-day itinerary has some activities that are only available on particular days of the week.
 This itinerary is based on if you arrive in Niue on a Friday (local time), but days can be swapped around accordingly should you arrive in Niue on another day of the week.
+See flight schedules in Which Airlines Fly to Niue?

 How to Get Around Niue in 7 Days on a Budget